Grace-Au/Mirror-Project/README.md

 #Mirror Project

-A website thats allow people to vote for their favourite member in Mirror (Hong Kong Boy Band).
+A website thats introducing the a boy band Hong Kong and allowing people to vote for their favourite member in Mirror.